Time Delay of MgII Emission Response for the Luminous Quasar HE 0435-4312: Towards Application of High-Accretor Radius-Luminosity Relation in Cosmology: Results: Time-delay determination

 where $L_{44}$ is the luminosity at 3000\AA\, expressed in units of $10^{44}\,{\rm erg\,s^{-1}}$ and $m_7$ is the central black hole mass expressed in $10^7\,M_{\odot}$.
 The angle $\theta$ is the inclination angle with respect to the accretion disc and we set $\cos{\theta}=0.75$, which represents the mean inclination angle for type I AGN according to the studies of the dusty torus covering factor \citep[see e.g.,][]{lawrenceandelvis2010,ichikawa2015}.

-Using Eq.~\ref{eq_mdot_3000} and the black hole mass estimate based on the line dispersion and the broad-band SED fitting, we obtain $\dot{\mathcal{M}}=4.0^{+0.7}_{-0.6}$ or $\log{\dot{\mathcal{M}}}=0.61^{+0.07}_{-0.06}$ for HE 0435-4312, which puts it into the high-accretor category according to \citet{Mart_nez_Aldama_2020}, where all the MgII reverberation-mapped sources with $\log{\dot{\mathcal{M}}}>0.2167$ belong.
-In Fig.~\ref{fig_RL_high} (left panel), we plot the RL relation for all 69 sources including HE 0435-4312 (red circle).
+Using Eq.~\ref{eq_mdot_3000} and the black hole mass estimate based on the mean-spectrum line dispersion and the broad-band SED fitting, we obtain $\dot{\mathcal{M}}=4.0^{+0.7}_{-0.6}$ or $\log{\dot{\mathcal{M}}}=0.61^{+0.07}_{-0.06}$ for HE 0435-4312, which puts it into the high-accretor category according to \citet{Mart_nez_Aldama_2020}, where all the MgII reverberation-mapped sources with $\log{\dot{\mathcal{M}}}>0.2167$ belong (median value of their MgII sample).
+Using the smaller SMBH mass based on MgII FWHM in the mean spectrum yields a larger $\dot{\mathcal{M}}$ by a factor of a few, $\log{\dot{\mathcal{M}}}=1.51^{+0.07}_{-0.06}$ (based on $f_{\rm MR}$) and $\log{\dot{\mathcal{M}}}=1.26^{+0.07}_{-0.06}$ (based on $f_{\rm Woo}$).
+In the further analysis, we adopt $\dot{\mathcal{M}}$ value based on the mean-spectrum line dispersion because of the consistency of $M^{\sigma}_{\rm vir}(f_{\sigma})$ with the SMBH mass inferred from the broad-band fitting of \citet{sredzinska2017}.
+In Fig.~\ref{fig_RL_high} (left panel), we plot the RL relation for all 69 sources including HE 0435-4312 (green circle).
 In the right panel of Fig.~\ref{fig_RL_high}, we restrict the RL relation only to highly-accreting sources, which results in a significantly reduced RMS scatter of $\sigma_{\rm rms}=0.1991$ dex versus $\sigma_{\rm rms}=0.2994$ dex for the full sample.
 Adding HE 0435-4312 results in the small, but detectable reduction of scatter for both the full sample ($0.2994$ versus $0.3014$) as well as for the highly-accreting subsample ($0.1991$ versus $0.2012$) with respect to the original MgII sample of 68 sources \citep{Mart_nez_Aldama_2020}.